 Established in 2008, City University is the City of Tyler’s employee training department.
 Led by the Manager for Organizational Development, and housed in a state-of-the-art training facility, City University’s vision is to create a well-trained, highly skilled workforce that embraces opportunities for life-long learning and growth.
-Programming for City U is structured into four tracks: Leadership Development, Professional Development, Innovation, and Core Competency.
-In 2009, a Leadership Academy (LA) was added to the program structure.
-LA is a selective program limited to 15 employees who spend one year together developing skills that will help prepare them to fill critical leadership roles.
-In 2010, City University added a Toastmasters Club for City employees to enhance their public speaking skills.
+Programming for City U is structured into five tracks: Leadership Development, Professional Development, Innovation, Life Management and Core Competency.
+In 2009, Leadership Academy (LA) was added to the program structure.
+LA is a selective program limited to 15-18 employees,who spend one year together developing skills that will help prepare them to fill critical leadership roles.
+Also in 2009, City U added a Toastmasters Club for City employees to enhance their public speaking skills.

 Called to SERVE Internal Communications

 The Called to S-E-R-V-E internal communications initiative was developed in 2008.
 The motto, Called to S-E-R-V-E, has a dual meaning: it reminds employees that they entered into public service to serve others and S-E-R-V-E is an acronym for Streamline, Empower, Respond, Venture and Evaluate, the goals established under the Tyler Blueprint.
 A myriad of tactics are encompassed in the plan, all aimed at enhancing employee communications.
 Examples include an employee newsletter, intranet, recognition program, celebrations, City Manager visits, lunch and learns and much more.